-During business hours the academic and administrative buildings are open to persons having a lawful purpose on campus, such as students, parents, employees, contractors, vendors, guests, and invitees.
+During business hours only administrative buildings (Old Main and Marcus Pavilion/Worthington Conference Center) are open to persons having a lawful purpose on campus, such as students, parents, employees, contractors, vendors, guests, and invitees.
+All academic buildings are locked 24-hours per day, 7-days per week, requiring proper credentials to enter.
 During non-business hours, student or public access to all University facilities is obtained only by prior permission from an authorized University official.
 Some buildings are equipped with electronic access systems for after-hour access by employees and students with proper credentials.
 As a private institution, Saint Martin's University reserves the right to deny access to the campus and its facilities.
 Normal business hours for the University are Monday through Friday 8:00 am to 5:00 pm.